English vocabulary for describing films/movies part 1 exercise

 Simon:'Yeah, I read it somewhere.
 I think it was one of the best films directed by Steven Spielberg.
 I love the opening scene when they are landing on the beach on D-Day.
 That scene has some of the best twenty minutes of action in the whole history of cinema for me.
 The special effects are excellent, with the explosions and the people being blown up.
 It looks so real.'

-Below is a definition or description of each of the 16 words/phrases in bold from the above text.
-Now fill in the blanks with one of these words/phrases in bold.
-Only use one word/phrase once and write it as it is written in the text.
-Click on the "Check answers" button at the bottom of the quiz to check your answers.
+Below is a definition/description of each of the words/phrases in bold from the above text (which you can also find in the grey box below).
+Answer each question with one of these words/phrases in bold.
+Only use one word/phrase once and write it as it is in the text.
+Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 1. The most important role/character in a film, is called the